Urbanista Phoenix earbuds offer unlimited juice for your tunes | CNN Underscored

 Swedish company Urbanista is betting this nigh-unlimited playtime is worth $150, because that’s how much the company is charging for its new Phoenix solar-powered earbuds.

-Though not the first solar-powered portable audio device (Urbanista also sells the Los Angeles solar-powered headphones, which use the same Powerfoyle technology to convert any light — not just sunlight — into power to keep your battery topped up and the music going) the Phoenix claim to be the world’s first solar-powered, self-charging wireless earbuds with active noise canceling and voice assistance integration.
+Though not the first solar-powered portable audio device (Urbanista also sells the Los Angeles solar-powered headphones, which use the same Powerfoyle technology to convert any light — not just sunlight — into power to keep your battery topped up and the music going), the Phoenix claim to be the world’s first solar-powered, self-charging wireless earbuds with active noise cancellation and voice assistance integration.

-The Urbanista Phoenix headphones offer an unlimited charge with its cutting edge solarcell — even without direct sunlight.
-And for $150, they are comfortable to wear and easy to use.
+The Urbanista Phoenix headphones offer an unlimited charge with their cutting-edge solar cell — even without direct sunlight.
+And for $150, they're comfortable to wear and easy to use.
 But for those who care more about better sound and less about battery life, a splurge for something higher end might be worth your while.

 Comfort, design and features

 When fully charged, the company says you’ll get about eight hours of playtime, and the charging case gives you about 34 hours of reserve power.
-While I didn’t have a chance to time the case’s battery life, at 8 hours and 7 minutes, the earbuds clocked in pretty much on point with their rated playtime.
+While I didn’t have a chance to time the case’s battery life, at eight hours and seven minutes, the earbuds clocked in pretty much on point with their rated playtime.

-Other features include noise-reducing microphones, automatic detection when you put the earbuds into your ears, automatic power-off, support for the various voice assistants out there (Siri and Google are the two biggest ones), USB-C charging for when you don’t want to wait on the sun, and Bluetooth 5.2 for longer battery life and faster pairing.
-They have an IPX4 rating, so they’re resistant to most small splashes but are not waterproof.
+Other features include noise-reducing microphones, automatic detection when you put the earbuds into your ears, automatic power off, support for the various voice assistants out there (Siri and Google are the two biggest ones), USB-C charging for when you don’t want to wait on the sun and Bluetooth 5.2 for longer battery life and faster pairing.
+They have an IPX4 rating, so they’re resistant to most small splashes, but they’re not waterproof.

 In my experience, pairing was straightforward enough.
 Once I paired the earbuds to my phone using the Bluetooth settings, the included app picked them up right away and started giving me info on the charge level and how much reserve time I had.
-Switching between the noise canceling modes — full, transparency, and off — was easy enough in the app (a little more difficult using the earbuds themselves, as you’ll see below).
-The app also offered a decent selection of equalizer presets to choose from: Default (“suitable for a wide range of genres”), Speech (“optimized … for podcasts, audiobooks or radio”), Bass Boost (for “fresh hip hop beats”), Trebel Boost (“brings the details out of muffled recordings”), Energize (“suitable for workouts or that perfect Friday feeling” … wut?), and Balanced (“for all-day and night listening”).
+Switching between the noise canceling modes — full, transparency and off — was easy enough in the app (a little more difficult using the earbuds themselves, as you’ll see below).
+The app also offered a decent selection of equalizer presets to choose from: Default (“suitable for a wide range of genres”), Speech (“optimized … for podcasts, audiobooks or radio”), Bass Boost (for “fresh hip-hop beats”), Trebel Boost (“brings the details out of muffled recordings”), Energize (“suitable for workouts or that perfect Friday feeling”) and Balanced (“for all-day and night listening”).
 There is no custom EQ setting.

 It’s the solar charging, duh